pascallaliberte/sharpen.page/_posts/2019-04-12-competitor-found-make-mine-better.md

 ---
 layout: post
 title: "Sadly Found A Competitor For My Product.
 How Do I Make Mine Better?"
+description: "You found a competitor for your product idea.
+How to make yours better by understanding the job buyers hire — not by copying features."
 categories: jtbd
 tags: discerning
 author: Pascal Laliberté